dypoli/hyper-truss-decomposition/README.md

 - **Hyper-triangle counting**
 - **Peeling**

 For the preprocessing phase, we integrate it with the hyper-triangle counting phase.
-This design allows the algorithm to dynamically maintain only the necessary information of currently involved hyperedges, thereby reducing memory consumption (as demonstrated in the experimental section).
+This design allows the algorithm to dynamically maintain only the necessary information of currently processed hyperedges, thereby reducing memory consumption (as demonstrated in the experimental section).

 For the hyper-triangle counting phase, the implementation incorporates both: